chetanyadav95/Mobile_frontend/README.md

 > **IF ANDROID STUDIO TELLS YOU TO UPDATE SOME GRADLE SCRIPTS, DO NOT UPDATE THEM, <br>
 BECAUSE IT IS REFERRING TO THE ALREADY PERFECTLY WORKING GRADLE SCRIPTS GENERATED IN VSCODE!!!**

+### Second step - Generating an APK in Android Studio for Android devices